corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 #### Installation of an update

-*Node administrator* will be responsible for switching their node into *flows draining mode*, installing updates and restarting the node **manually**, in response to the notifications they receive from the CDS.
+*Node administrator* will be responsible for switching their node into *flows draining mode*, installing updates and restarting the node **manually**, in response to the notifications they received from the CDS.

 #### Adding a new CorDapp update to a BNO's node